wordpressPHP/wp-posts-carousel/readme.txt

 4. Example of usage

 == Changelog ==
+= 1.1.0 =
+* fixed problem with WordPress queries
+* added option to allow shortcodes in post content
 = 1.0.9 =
 * fixed problem with loading owl.carousel script
 = 1.0.8 =